HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_135/ilo6_other_resourcedefns135.md

 `@odata.type: "#Port.v1_6_1.Port"`

 A  Port represents a discrete physical port capable of connecting to a network.
+The Data Source is either DCi or RDE.
+HPE OEM section shall be present only for DCi Data Source.

 ### Resource Instances